 Writing down goals isn't the challenge.
-After all with a handy dandy word processing system, your laptop, or even just pencil and paper, you can write down all the goals you like.
+After all, with a handy dandy word processing system, your laptop or even just pencil and paper, you can write down all the goals you like.
 The trick is coming up with effective goals you can realistically accomplish.

 While the two of you have formed a joint union, your credit scores haven't.
-The scores are determined individually, but both scores will count toward qualifying for a loan, if both incomes are needed because of the amount of the mortgage.
+The scores are determined individually, but both scores will count toward qualifying for a loan if both incomes are needed because of the amount of the mortgage.
 The mortgage interest rate depends on the credit score as well as the type of mortgage and the length of time.

 Pay Down Debt

-Tighten your belts and get rid of as much debt as you can.
-But don't close the accounts.
+Tighten your belts and get rid of as much debt as you can, but don't close the accounts.
 A factor in your credit score is your used debt compared to available debt.
 If you close an account, you'll decrease your available debt total.
-It depends on how willing you are, how much debt you have, and how much you need for a down payment to determine your goal for how much debt you pay off.
+It depends on how willing you are, how much debt you have and how much you need for a down payment to determine your goal for how much debt you pay off.

-Save for Down Payment
+Save for a Down Payment

 Lenders also look at your total assets.
 If you have stuff you never use, such as Aunt Matilda's antique china, you might consider selling the china and banking the cash.
 Write down a list of all those assets and decide which will be sold and which you'll keep.
 Try online auction sites, contingency shops or classified ads.

-Increase Gross Income
+Increase Your Gross Income

 How much house you can afford depends on how much you can pay every month.
 Most lenders prefer that you keep that figure at no more than 28 percent of your gross income.
 For example, if your household income is $4,000 a month before taxes, the your ideal maximum house payment would be $1,120.
 If you make $6,000, you can afford up to a $1,680 monthly payment.

 Goals could include getting a new job at a higher salary level from six to 12 months before you apply for the mortgage, getting a promotion at work, working overtime, going from part-time to full-time work or getting a second job.